-At this age your kitten should also have received all of its vaccinations and you should be thinking about scheduling its spay or neuter.
+At this age, your kitten should also have received all of its vaccinations and you should be thinking about scheduling its spay or neuter.
 While not yet fully grown in size, sexual maturity can occur at six months of age.
 To avoid having a male kitten that sprays urine to mark its territory or a female kitten that goes into heat, you'll want to get your male kitten neutered or your female kitten spayed as soon as possible.
 These are routine surgeries that will be performed by your veterinarian.

-Baby teeth may still be present but some kittens will lose them all by the time they are six months old.
+Baby teeth may still be present, but some kittens will lose them all by the time they are six months old.
 Some veterinarians will recommend extracting any baby teeth that remain in your kitten's mouth when it gets spayed or neutered.

 Month 7: Your Kitten Will Sleep More

-When your kitten isn't sleeping, it will still be exploring and playing but its confidence level will be higher than when it was just a toddler.
+When your kitten isn't sleeping, it will still be exploring and playing, but its confidence level will be higher than when it was just a toddler.
 It will also be more coordinated as a young adolescent and will demonstrate just how social it wants to be with you.
-Socialization and bonding time has always been important to your growing kitten but at this age your hard work will have finally paid off and you may see your kitten starting to snuggle with you voluntarily.
+Socialization and bonding time has always been important to your growing kitten, but at this age, your hard work will have finally paid off and you may see your kitten starting to snuggle with you voluntarily.

-Month 8: Your Kitten is Confident
+Month 8: Your Kitten Is Confident

-By nine months of age your adolescent kitten is almost full grown and all of its baby teeth should be gone.
-Teething should cease but your kitten may still discover how fun it is to chew on things.
+By nine months of age, your adolescent kitten is almost full grown and all of its baby teeth should be gone.
+Teething should cease, but your kitten may still discover how fun it is to chew on things.
 Monitor your kitten's biting and chewing behaviors closely and make sure they do not get out of hand.
 Your kitten should never bite a person or other pet unwarranted.
-If aggressive behaviors start to show then be sure to nip them in the bud right away and start training your kitten not to bite.
+If aggressive behaviors start to show, then be sure to nip them in the bud right away and start training your kitten not to bite.

 Month 10: Transition Your Kitten to Adult Cat Food

 Making the switch from kitten to adult food can occur at anytime now.
-This transition should be a slow one though and careful thought should go into which adult food you want to feed your kitten.
+This transition should be a slow one though, and careful thought should go into which adult food you want to feed your kitten.

 Be sure to choose a high-quality, meat-based adult cat food for your kitten.
-Your veterinarian may have specific brand recommendations for you but otherwise look for a major brand that is formulated for adult cats and has the AAFCO seal on the package.
+Your veterinarian may have specific brand recommendations for you, but otherwise look for a major brand that is formulated for adult cats and has the AAFCO seal on the package.
 These things all indicate that the food is a good choice.
 Major food brands have quality control, customer service, veterinarians on staff, and high-quality ingredients.
-Generic or store-brand foods may have lower quality ingredients and not provide proper nutrition to your kitten.
+Generic or store-brand foods may have lower quality ingredients and do not provide proper nutrition to your kitten.
 The food you choose should also list meat as the first ingredient since cats are carnivores.

 Almost a year of growing has occurred already and now your kitten is just about full grown.
 It is sexually mature, eating adult cat food, has received all of its vaccinations, and you are consistently working on its social skills and training.
-It is equivalent to a teenage human at this point so while it still has some mental maturing to do, it looks like an adult cat.
+It is equivalent to a teenage human at this point, so while it still has some mental maturing to do, it looks like an adult cat.

-Month 12: Your Kitten is Now a Cat
+Month 12: Your Kitten Is Now a Cat

-At one year of age most people will now consider your kitten an adult cat.
-Most cats are full grown by one year of age so from here on out your cat will simply grow mentally.
+At one year of age, most people will now consider your kitten an adult cat.
+Most cats are full grown by one year of age, so from here on out, your cat will simply grow mentally.
 Learning and training never ends.
-Your cat will always explore, make decisions, play, and develop both good and bad habits and it is up to you to steer it in the direction you would like it to grow.
+Your cat will always explore, make decisions, play, and develop both good and bad habits, and it is up to you to steer it in the direction you would like it to grow.
 Remember to always use gentle and positive training methods and a good scratch behind the ears can go a long way!